nRF Connect SDK Intermediate

 CMake

 8.2 Next, we need to enable our custom driver in prj.conf.
-We will use configuration parameters created in step 6.
+We will use the configuration parameters created in step 6.

 CONFIG_SENSOR=y